Tafadzwa-Charakupa/simple_shell/README.md

-This is a simple shell team project for Berenice and Tafadzwa.
+This is a readme file for Berenice and Tafadzwa on the Simple shell project